Like most programming languages, Vimscript has functions. Let's take a look at how to create them, and then talk about some of their quirks.

 characters?
 Unicode characters?
 If it's not clear from the documentation just

-try them out.
+try them out and see.

 :help return.
 What's the "short form" of that command (which I told you